- May 12, 2023

 Failing to Document and Preserve Evidence

 During a drug crime investigation, it is crucial to document and preserve any evidence that may support your defense.
 This can include taking photographs of the scene, collecting witness statements, and preserving any physical evidence.
 Failing to do so can result in the loss of valuable information that could help your case.
-A skilled criminal defense attorney can guide you through this process and ensure that all relevant evidence is preserved and presented in court.
+A skilled Tampa drug possession lawyer can guide you through this process and ensure that all relevant evidence is preserved and presented in court.

 Assuming Guilt or Accepting a Plea Deal Too Early